noahpresler/React-Tutorial/README.md

 So, for our foray into this lifecycle method, let's have the component scroll down to the newly added array when this occurs!

-We will use simple JQuery to do so:
+We will use simple JQuery to do so (if you don't know JQuery don't worry, it simply scrolls to the bottom of the page):
 ```
 componentDidUpdate(prevProps, prevState) {
   $('body').scrollTop($('body').prop("scrollHeight"));